-This study is based on Ocean Bottom Seismograph (OBS) data obtained in the first year of the Cascadia Initiative experiment along with data from EarthScope USArray stations in the western US, as shown in Figure 1a.
-We use data from 61 OBS stations (the vertical channel of station J48A failed during the deployment) together with 42 continental stations near the west coast of the states of Washington, Oregon, and northern California (11 of which are to the east of the region shown in Fig. 1a).
-At least six months of continuous data that overlap in time are available from the 61 OBSs and the 42 continental stations from late November 2011 to early May 2012.
+This study is based on ocean bottom seismograph (OBS) data obtained in the first year of the Cascadia Initiative experiment along with data from EarthScope USArray stations in the western United States, as shown in Fig. 1(a).
+We use data from 61 OBS stations (the vertical channel of station J48A failed during the deployment) together with 42 continental stations near the west coast of the states of Washington, Oregon and northern California (11 of which are to the east of the region shown in Fig. 1a).
+At least 6 months of continuous data that overlap in time are available from the 61 OBSs and the 42 continental stations from late November 2011 to early May 2012.

-We compute the cross-correlations between vertical component records for all stations after applying traditional ambient noise data processing including running average time-domain normalization and frequency domain normalization (Bensen et al., 2007), such as those shown in Figure 1b,c.
-However, in addition, because of the large number of small earthquakes bordering the Juan de Fuca plate, prior to crosscorrelation we further down-weight time intervals when earthquake activity is particularly high.
-Figure 1b shows an example cross-correlation between OBS stations J23A and J47A, which are identified in Figure 1a.
-The frequency-time analysis (FTAN) diagram of the "symmetric component" (the average between positive and negative lags) of the cross-correlation is shown below the crosscorrelation with the measured group and phase speed curves indicated, respectively, by white and blue dots.
-A first-overtone is also observed between periods of 2 and 5 sec, but overtone signals are not used in this study.
-An example cross-correlation between continental stations I03D and I05D and its FTAN diagram are presented in Figure 1c where the group and phase speeds vary less over period in comparison to the oceanic path.
+We compute the cross-correlations between vertical component records for all stations after applying traditional ambient noise data processing including running average time-domain normalization and frequency domain normalization (Bensen et al. 2007), such as those shown in Figs 1(b) and (c).
+However, in addition, because of the large number of small earthquakes bordering the JdF plate, prior to cross-correlation we further down-weight time intervals when earthquake activity is particularly high.
+Fig. 1(b) shows an example cross-correlation between OBS stations J23A and J47A, which are identified in Fig. 1(a).
+The frequency-time analysis (FTAN) diagram of the 'symmetric component' (the average between positive and negative lags) of the cross-correlation is shown below the cross-correlation with the measured group and phase speed curves indicated, respectively, by white and blue dots.
+A first-overtone is also observed between periods of 2 and 5 s, but overtone signals are not used in this study.
+An example cross-correlation between continental stations I03D and I05D and its FTAN diagram are presented